elad-bar/ha-blueiris/info.md

 ## Change-log
 Jan 17 2020 - Fixed binary sensor for motion / audio to work without zones (no need to define MOTION_A to get its off event)
+Feb 05 2020 - No need to declare binary_sensor, switch and camera as those are being auto-discoverd

 ## Configuration